Centre: Centre for Lifelong Learning

-Mode of Assessment: Group presentations, Individual assignment, / written exam, Reflections in the Learning review journal
+Mode of Assessment: Group presentations, Individual assignment, / written exam.

 CCS 3 : Introduction to Interpersonal and Counselling Skills for Helping Professionals: 2 CREDITS (30 hrs)

-This course will provide them the knowledge and skills and practice component for using core-counselling skills.
+The focus of the course will be to provide learners the knowledge, skills and the practice of skills for using core interpersonal counselling skills.